Walking through northern Taiwan: A journey to deepen understanding of Taiwan through new encounters

 画像

 A former Taiwanese military serviceman came to talk about the recent Taiwanese military exercises and the history of the Taiwanese military.
-Until now, when former military personnel came to the peace march, they were almost always opposed to the military policies of the current administration.
+Until now, when former military personnel came to the peace walk, they were almost always opposed to the military policies of the current administration.
 In Taiwan, the perception of the word "peace" is very different from that in Japan.

 画像